 Rapid Learning Cycles Certified® Solutions are tool templates and configurations that have been proven to help teams manage the flow of Key Decisions, Knowledge Gaps and other types of information and activities in a Rapid Learning Cycles program.

-They are built on industry-leading commercial platforms that provide remote access and security controls.
+They are built on industry-leading commercial platforms that provide remote access, security and access control.

-The criteria to become a Rapid Learning Cycles Certified® Solution are that they:
+The criteria to become a Rapid Learning Cycles Certified® Solution are:

-- Are built on a commercially-available platform that has demonstrated scalability and security.
+- Built on a commercially-available platform that has demonstrated scalability and security.

-- Have availability of support for the tool itself and the corresponding solutions built for Rapid Learning Cycles.
+- Availability of support for the tool itself and for solutions built for Rapid Learning Cycles.

-- Can fully support the major elements of the Rapid Learning Cycles framework.
+- Fully supports the major elements of the Rapid Learning Cycles framework.

-- Enhance the experience and improve outcomes for teams that are using them.
+- Enhances the experience and improves the outcomes for teams that are using them.

 To assess the solutions against the criteria, we require the solutions developer to have implemented the solution for at least one — and ideally several — clients who are willing to grant us access to the system and get their feedback on how effective the tool supported the team.